Police announced that they arrested Barrett’s neighbor late Thursday afternoon and charged him with murder in connection with Barrett’s slaying.

 Update: Police announced that they arrested Barrett’s neighbor late Thursday afternoon and charged him with murder in connection with Barrett’s slaying.
 Rankin County Sheriff Ronnie Pennington told The (Jackson, Miss.)
-Clarion-Ledger that Vincent McGee, 22, had done yard work for Barrett.
+Clarion-Ledge that Vincent McGee, 22, had done yard work for Barrett.
 Barrett was stabbed to death and his body set on fire.
 Though McGee is black, police have not revealed whether Barrett’s racism played a role in the killing.

 Richard Barrett, a longtime white supremacist leader who generated more publicity than influence, was found dead this morning in his Pearl, Miss., home, apparently the victim of a homicide.